ChrisLap7/CustomAssetsTest/README.md

    - Check log messages for loading errors
    - Make sure asset references are valid

+6. **Prefetching Not Working**:
+   - Verify assets have registered locations via `RegisterAssetLocation`
+   - Check that prefetch radius is appropriate for your game's scale
+   - Ensure prefetching is enabled in the advanced settings

+7. **Compression Tier Issues**:
+   - Remember that recompression is only available in editor builds
+   - Some assets may not compress well (especially already-compressed textures)
+   - High compression increases load time, so balance appropriately

+8. **Level Streaming Integration Problems**:
+   - Ensure level names match exactly (case-sensitive)
+   - Set reasonable preload distances based on level size
+   - Verify streaming levels are properly set up in the World Settings

+9. **Hotswapping Failures**:
+   - Ensure both versions have the same Asset ID
+   - Listeners must implement the correct interface function
+   - Some complex assets may not hotswap cleanly and require a full reload

 For more technical details or custom implementations, please consult with the programming team.

 ## Architecture